etuong/python-101/Module 5 - Files, IO, Data Encoding/README.md

 ## Approach

 My approach for this assignment was to use a list of a list to manage the points.
 I knew the cluster had to be organized in such a way that I retrieve and update the cluster mapping.
 So, I decided to use a map because the keys are always going to be unique and the value can be the list of those said points.

 The hardest decision was really down to set versus list.
 I was not too certain of how unique the points where going to be so I played it safe by choosing a list instead.
 To make the program generic, I knew I had to read in the first three lines.
 After that I didn't want to hardcode anything so I programmatically set the starting index to be 3 plus the k.
 In other words, point1.txt has k=4 so I knew I should start appending the points to the list at the 7th line.

 To compare the size of the clusters in order to increment the convergence counter, I record the previous size in a list and then check if the integers are the same.

-## Known Bugs

-- N/A I spent a great deal on this assignment and made sure I covered all edges. :)

 ## Additional Information

 - In the name of fun, I included Matplotlib.
 Please uncomment the appropriate lines to see this in action!
   - Line 4 to import matplotlib
   - Function plotClusters that plots the clusters and points
   - Lines 110 and 111 that plots the very first map
   - Line 119 that plots the very last map

 ## Questions